 Volunteers will also assist with security efforts and maintenance of watering holes.
 They should be prepared to get their hands dirty from time to time and contribute to maintenance as their capabilities allow.

-Volunteers will have the opportunity to enjoy other activities while at the center, such as the sun-downer tour of the Namib desert, and night drives or sleep-outs for both security and to observe some of the nocturnal desert wildlife.
+Volunteers will have the opportunity to enjoy other activities while at the center, such as the sun-downer tour of the Namib desert, cheetah feedings for the rehab cheetahs who cannot be released into the wild, and night drives or sleep-outs for both security and to observe some of the nocturnal desert wildlife.

 At the Sanctuary